chriswendt/ietf/draft-wendt-modern-drip.md

 #### 4.4.3 Full Synchronization On Demand

 A node, either newly added to the mesh or re-activated after being out of service due to network issues or other anomalies, will inform its peer nodes to add this node to their list of peer nodes.
-The resulting action from the peer nodes to start synchronizing data from their respective data stores.
-The **two phase commit does NOT apply here** as the contents of the data store is either outdated or empty.
+The resulting action from the peer nodes is to start synchronizing data from their respective data stores.
+The **two phase commit does NOT apply here** as the contents of the nodes's data store is either outdated or empty.
 During this phase, this node **SHOULD NOT** become an Initiator node to provision data.
 While this transaction is going on, the peer nodes **MUST NOT** propagate **real-time updates** or "periodic full synchronization** transaction types.
-The next cycle of periodic syncronization will resolve any discrepancy in data contained in this node's data store and its peer nodes.
+The next cycle of periodic syncronization will resolve discrepancy, if any,  in data contained in this node's data store.

 ##### 4.4.3.1 REST API